Last Updated – Sept 2022

 The IT sector is one of the most crucial sectors of the Indian industry as well as one the largest drivers of export revenue for the country.
 The industry currently contributes to about 7.7% of GDP and is expected to contribute to about 10% by 2025.
 India is currently the largest IT services provider in the world.
 The country has an edge primarily due to the availability of highly skilled and less costly manpower available.
 India is the leading sourcing destination in the world, serving about 55% of the global service sourcing market of an estimated size of US$185-190 billion and a 38% market share of the BPM sourcing market.

-Mphasis has a strong portfolio of cloud based solutions, machine learning capabilities, blockchain solutions and IoT (Internet of Things) among others, which enables it to provide tech solutions for future technologies.
-The company derives maximum revenue from the BCM and Insurance segments at 61% of overall revenue in FY21.
+Mphasis has a strong portfolio of cloud-based solutions, machine learning capabilities, blockchain solutions and IoT (Internet of Things) among others, which enables it to provide tech solutions for future technologies.
+The company derives maximum revenue from the BCM and Insurance segments at ~62% of overall revenue in FY22.
 Mphasis has been seeing strong growth in its order book along with strong penetration on wallet share from its existing customers, whilst also acquiring new customers consistently.
-The company has seen strong growth in profits at 14% CAGR over the past 5 years while delivering a 5-year average ROE of 18%.
-Mphasis has delivered an OCF/EBITDA of 80.7%, converting most of its operating profits into operating cash.
+The company has seen strong growth in profits at 12.3% CAGR over the past 5 years while delivering a 5-year average ROE of 19.4%.

 It sees competition risk in gaining new contracts as the competition for new technologies remains intense.
 Another risk is from the currency value fluctuation as the company derives maximum revenue from overseas sources.
 Another factor to look at is the political and economic relations between countries to determine the ea80.7%,se of business flow and profitability.

-On financials, Polycab has delivered a strong 5-year average ROE of 19% and ROCE of 24.8% which is touted to rise further as FMEG further contributes to improve margins for the company.
-It has also been able to deliver a strong growth in Net Income of 36% over the same period driven by high margin FMEG sales.
-On valuations, it currently trades at a P/E of 33.2x, given the strong growth prospects the company is attractively valued.
+On financials, Polycab has delivered a strong 5-year average ROE of 19.2% and ROCE of 25% which is touted to rise further as FMEG further contributes to improve margins for the company.
+It has also been able to deliver a strong growth in Net Sales of 17.3% over the same period driven by high margin FMEG sales.
+On valuations, it currently trades at a P/E of 38.4x, given the strong growth prospects the company is attractively valued.

 RIsks from the copper wiring segment where copper price volatility can influence margins as well as regulation around the segment.